 On September 14, 2019, church members hosted the official Ribbon Cutting and Open House of the Silversmith's House!
 Watch the video by clicking HERE.
 Thank you for Ste.
 Gen TV for filming the event!

 Like us on Facebook at "The Silversmith's House Restoration Project."
-Photos of the restoration work are uploaded on a regular basis.
+Check it out to see photos of the restoration work!